texturedesign/texturize/README.rst

     texturize

-You can use ``conda env remove`` to delete the virtual environment once you are done.
+You can use ``conda env remove -n myenv`` to delete the virtual environment once you are done.